hpnrep6/t/source/2023/mata33_winter/tutorial2.rst

       };
       </script>

 Welcome to your first tutorial!
-This tutorial will be about linear Inequalities and linear programming.
+This tutorial will be about linear inequalities and linear programming.

 Graphing Linear Inequalities
 ----------------------------